ethersphere/bee-docs/docs/installation/quick-start.md

 id: quick-start
 ---

-Bee is packaged for Ubuntu, Raspbian, Debian and CentOS based Linux distributions.
+Bee is packaged for MacOS and Ubuntu, Raspbian, Debian and CentOS based Linux distributions.

 If your system is not supported, please see the [manual installation](/docs/installation/manual) section for information on how to install Bee.